Are you a guitarist confused about your nails? Here's the complete guide using fingernails to play fingerstyle guitar.

 If the centre of your nail points downward, you'll want to eliminate that part of the fingernail by filing straight across the centre of the nail.

 If you aren't sure which part of your fingertip touches the string, avoid filing your nails for a period of time.
-Then, play some finger coordination exercises, such as the spider exercise, on the lower strings.
+Grow them out a bit and keep the edges straight.
+Play a pattern like the spider exercise on the thickest string for 5-10 minutes.

 How Do I Strengthen Fingernails For Fingerstyle Guitar?